-- (iii) that he has spent not less than twelve months as a Resident Medical Officer of a general hospital approved by the Faculty or has spent not less than twelve months as a non-resident Medical Officer in one of the Teaching Hospitals approved for the purpose by the Faculty;

-- (iv) that he has complied with Section 88.
+- (i) hold qualifications in Medicine, Surgery and Obstetrics approved by the Faculty of Medicine for the purposes of the diploma; - (ii) produce evidence that he has held such qualifications for not less than three years; - (iii) produce evidence that he has spent not less than twelve months as a Resident Medical Officer of a general hospital approved by the Faculty or has spent not less than twelve months as a non-resident Medical Officer in one of the Teaching Hospitals approved by the Faculty; - (iv) that he has complied with Section 88.

-- 88. A candidate for the diploma in Laryngology and Otorhinology shall, after obtaining his registrable qualifications and fulfilling the requirements of Section 87 (iii), attend approved post-graduate courses of study in each of the subjects of the examination specified in Section 89 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Laryngology and Otorhinology as may from time to time be prescribed by resolutions made in accordance with these By-laws.
+88. A candidate for the diploma in Laryngology and Otorhinology shall, after obtaining the qualifications set out in Section 87 (i) and fulfilling the requirements of Section 87 (iii), attend approved post-graduate courses of study in each of the subjects of the examination specified in Section 89 at the University and hospital approved for the purpose by the Faculty and undergo such special training in Laryngology and Otorhinology as may from time to time be prescribed by resolutions made in accordance with these By-laws.

-- 89. A candidate for the diploma in Laryngology and Otorhinology shall be required to pass examinations in each of the following subjects:
+89. A candidate for the diploma in Laryngology and Otorhinology shall be required to pass examinations in each of the following subjects:

 - (i) Human Anatomy.

 - (ii) Physiology and Biochemistry.

 - (iii) Pathology and Bacteriology.

 - (iv) Laryngology and Otorhinology.

 - (v) General Principles of Surgery.

-- 90. The examination for the diploma in Laryngology and Otorhinology shall be held in such manner as the Faculty may from time to time direct.
+90. The examination for the diploma in Laryngology and Otorhinology shall be held in such manner as the Faculty may from time to time direct.

-- 1. A candidate for the diploma in Laryngology and Otorhinology, in addition to complying with the requirements of Section 87 (iii) of the By-laws, must produce evidence that he has held one or more of the following appointments for a total period of not less than two years before admission to Part II of the examination, viz.: - Full-time Fellow or Resident Medical Officer or Learner in the Ear, Nose and Throat Department of hospitals prescribed in Resolution 4, of which at least twelve months shall have been spent at one or more of the fully recognized hospitals.
+1. A candidate for the diploma in Laryngology and Otorhinology, in addition to complying with the requirements of Section 87 (iii) of the By-laws, must produce evidence that he has held one or more of the following appointments for a total period of not less than two years before admission to Part II of the examination, viz.:

+Full-time Fellow or Resident Medical Officer or Learner in the Ear, Nose and Throat Department of hospitals prescribed in Resolution 4, of which at least twelve months shall have been spent at one or more of the fully recognized hospitals.
-Candidates, before presenting themselves for examination, shall furnish full clinical reports with up-to-date commentaries on ten cases which shall be submitted to the examiners in

-Laryngology and Otorhinology in Part II.
+Candidates, before presenting themselves for examination, shall furnish full clinical reports with up-to-date commentaries on ten cases which shall be submitted to the examiners in Laryngology and Otorhinology in Part II.
 The commentaries in these cases shall entail a discussion of all present-day opinions and must furnish evidence that candidates are familiar with current literature on the subject.